uliw/esbmtk/docs/manual/manual-2.rst

     }
     create_bulk_connections(c_dict, M, mt="1:1")

 In the last example, we use the ``gen_dict_entries`` function to extract a list of connection keys that can be used in the ``connection_dictionary`` .
 The following code specifies to find all connection keys that match the particulate organic phosphor fluxes (``POM_P``) defined in the code above, and to replace them with a connection key that uses ``POM_DIC`` as id-string.
 The function returns a list of fluxes and matching keys that can be used to specify new connections.
-See also the file ``ze.py`` in the example directory that contains extensive comments.
-It is also recommended to read through ``boudreau2010`` which uses a less complex setup.
+See also ``boudreau2010.py`` which uses a less complex setup (`https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_).

 .. code:: ipython